roomacarthur/roomacarthur/README.md

 <div align="center"><img src="https://komarev.com/ghpvc/?username=roomacarthur&color=brightgreen&style=flat&label=Views" alt="visitors"></div>

 - 👀 I’m a Full Stack Developer with a keen eye for detail.
-- 🌱 I’m currently Studying, Diploma in Software Development through Code Institute.
+- 🌱 Recently graduated, Diploma in Software Development through Code Institute.
 - 🎓 I'm currently working on a Full-Stack Django application that may👀 take the world by storm⚡.
 - 📘 I'm also learning REACT.js in my spare time⏰
 - 📫 If you want to get in touch, contact me on [LinkedIn](https://www.linkedin.com/in/ruairidh-macarthur-23427a191/)